Balfour Williamson

 The company was founded in 1851 by two young men from Fife, Scotland, Alexander Balfour and Stephen Williamson.
 They were joined for a time by a third partner, David Duncan.
-The company traded with South America, and had offices in Valparaiso, Chile and San Francisco.
+The company traded with South America, and had offices in Valparaíso, Chile and San Francisco.

 Williamson and Duncan were responsible for the company's operations in Chile, which thrived.
 A subsidiary was set up in Chile, the Williamson-Balfour Company, which was involved in many activities, most notably in sheep farming on Easter Island between 1897 and 1953.